Skip to content

 Allyship and privilege are connected at home and abroad.
 Recognizing your privilege empowers you to be an ally by advocating for greater justice, tolerance, and inclusion for peers who may feel marginalized in particular situations.

-If you are interested in further country or regionally specific information, explore the Diversity Abroad's Country Guides and CIEE City Specific Resources for diversity & inclusion climate notes on many of the countries where we have programs.
+If you are interested in additional country or regionally-specific information, explore the Diversity Abroad's Country Guides and CIEE City-Specific Resources for diversity & inclusion climate notes on many of the countries where we have programs.

 Do your parents/ families have concerns about you studying abroad?
-Have them contact our office to speak to a Program Manager, they can provider further information, dispel concerns, and help them to navigate this process with you.
+Parents and families as welcome to contact our office to speak to a Program Manager!
+Program managers can provide further information, discuss concerns, and help navigate the process with you.